zAlweNy26/AlweStats/README.md

 "aedenthorn's Extended Player Inventory" and "marlthon's OdinShip" mods.**

 > For reasons inherent to the optimal functioning of the mod,
-> everything related to the pins and elements in the status effects list (like BedStatus, PortalStatus and ShipStatus, except for WeightStatus)
+> everything related to the pins and elements in the status effects list (BedStatus, PortalStatus, ShipStatus and TombStatus, except for WeightStatus)
 > could cause a lowering of fps if the computer running the game is not very powerful.
 >
 > Since the default day length declared in Valheim doesn't match the real one,